Office of Student Life

 What is a "network"?
 Why is it important to use a network provider?

 A network provider is doctors, hospitals, and other healthcare providers who have contracted to provide specific medical care at negotiated prices.
-Use of a network provider keeps your costs down.
+Use of a network provider keeps your out of pocket costs down.

 What is a "premium"?

-The amount of money you pay to keep your health insurance.
-The SHI Benefits Plan charges a semester fee which counts as your premium.
+The amount of money you pay to have health insurance.
+The Student Health Benefits Plan charges a per semester fee which counts as your premium.

 What is a "deductible?"